SMM Best Practices

 Use Consistent Branding

-• Tone and Voice: Don’t change how you interact with your audience.
+• Tone and Voice: Don’t change how you interact with your audience too much.
 Your profile represents your personality, and you push that out with your visuals, but more importantly with the tone and voice of your text.

 Tips for Creating Visually Appealing Posts